epsi1on/durom/doc/Architecture/readme.md

 ### Forum_Posts (actions: add, edit, remove)
-posts in topics by users
+posts in threads by users

 fields:

+- ID: BlockId is used as ID
+- ThreadID: ID of thread
-- ID
+- Owner: ID of owner (or sender)
-- Owner
-- UtcTime (epoch with milisecs)
+- TimeStamp: epoch with milisecs, in UTC
-- Content-Type
-- Content
-- Remote-Content-Length
-- Remote-Content-Hash
+- Content-Type: two types, local and remote. local is post body, remote is like http or https link
+- Content: could be post body or link to an http
+- Remote-Content-Length: if the content is remote, the length of remote content, used for dead link or edited content detection
+- Remote-Content-Hash: if the content is remote, the length of remote content, used for edited content detection

-### Forum_Topics (actions: add, edit, remove)
+### Forum_Thread (actions: add, edit, remove)

-topics (title and owner)
+threads (title and owner)

 fields:

 - ID
 - Owner
-- Title (the title of topic)
+- Title (the title of thread)
 - (moved to v2) IsEncrypted (if it is encrypted - placeholder moved to V2)
+- TimeStamp

 ### Forum_Categories (action: add?, edit)